- Last updated:

 - 09 Nov 2022

 Article by Georgia Keeshan, Coastal Engineer, Sunshine Coast Council

 Currimundi Lake is an important coastal asset for both the community and the local wildlife.
-The dynamic nature of the mouth and lack of hard structures such as training walls means that active management of the entrance location is unavoidable to protect the assets that are on the southern side of the entrance to the lake.
+The dynamic nature of the mouth and lack of hard structures such as training walls means active management of the entrance location is unavoidable to protect the assets that are on the southern side of the entrance to the lake.

-One management technique, managed by council that has proven effective for erosion control measures is the use of a sand ‘berm’ at the lake mouth.
-This has proven effective in directing the flow to the ocean. allows the entrance to be maintained generally to the north of the lake and protects the southern hard assets, i.e. roads, parks and buildings, from migration of the mouth and subsequent erosion.
+One management technique that Council uses is a sand ‘berm’ at the lake mouth.
+This has proven effective in directing the flow to the ocean. allows the entrance to be maintained generally to the central and northern sections of the lake mouth and protects the southern hard assets, i.e. roads, parks and buildings, from migration of the mouth and subsequent erosion.

-The works occurred under our new Whole of System Permit for Currimundi Lake which was approved by State authorities last year and is consistent with the Lake Currimundi Dynamics Study and ICOLL (Intermittently Closed and Open Lakes and Lagoons) entrance management documentation.
+All works described above occur under our new Whole of System Permit for Currimundi Lake.
+This was approved by State authorities last year and is consistent with the Lake Currimundi Dynamics Study and ICOLL (Intermittently Closed and Open Lakes and Lagoons) entrance management documentation.
 This Whole of System permit combines many different permits into a ‘one stop shop’ for Currimundi Lake works.
-Many stakeholders were involved in these works and the coastal team made sure that all recreational, environmental and structural objectives were followed.
+Many stakeholders were involved in these works and council's coastal team ensured all recreational, environmental and structural objectives were followed.
 We have received very positive feedback.